Electric RC Versus Nitro RC Cars: Which is Best

 Conclusion

-What it comes down to, ultimately, is the amount of detail the driver intends to give.
+What it comes down to, ultimately, is the amount of time the driver intends to give.

 If you just want to get out there and race with as little upkeep or time spent away from the track as possible, an electric RC car is probably the one for you.